Rupa-Veerala/Diabetes-Prediction-/README.md

-# DIABETES PREDICTION USING SVM Algorithm
+# DIABETES PREDICTION USING SVM ALOGORITHM

+**About**

+Diabetes prediction using support vector machine for prediction, here analyaze the dataset whether the person having diabets or not